-Five traditional cuisines you need to try this Qatar National Day
+Traditional Qatari dishes you need to try during Qatar National Day

 If you're in Qatar, as a resident or tourist, your cultural experience will not be complete unless you try the authentic Qatari cuisines.

-Expatriates and tourists in Qatar often mistake other Arab cuisines like Hummus, Tabouleh or kebabs to be authentic Qatari dishes but they are levantine cuisines that are very popular here.
-The low number of restaurants serving traditional Qatari cuisines compared to other cuisines could be the reason why a lot of people get confused.
+Expatriates and tourists in Qatar often mistake other Arab cuisines like Hummus, Tabouleh or kebabs to be authentic Qatari dishes but they are Levantine cuisines that are very popular here.

 We decided to list at least five Qatari dishes you all should try if you're in the country.

 This dish can be identified as what we call a pot of stew.
 In the blend, you will find vegetables like potatoes, carrots, onions, beans, and others.
 It is usually made with either chicken or lamb mixed with tomato sauce and spices.

 At the very bottom of the dish, you will find pieces of bread soaked in the stew to be softened.
 Unofficially, some may refer to it as the Qatari lasagna.

 2. Machboos or Kabsa